Are you ready for the unexpected?

 Rebuilding The Temple

 Rumors abound that the temple will be rebuilt on its original site.
-The temple furnishings and vessels have been re-crafted, on display at the Temple Institute in Jerusalem.
+Temple furnishings and vessels have been re-crafted, on display at the Temple Institute in Jerusalem.
 And there are reports that Jewish priests are in training to resume temple worship.
 There is even hearsay that the ark of the covenant is in hiding and safekeeping in Ethiopia.
-All of these hopes and dreams swirl around the interpretation of two key Biblical passages – Daniel 9:27 and II Thessalonians 2:4.
+All of these hopes and dreams swirl around faulty interpretation of two key Biblical passages.
+The fact is, the temple will not be rebuilt prior to Christ’s second coming.

-In conclusion, we need to be looking mainly at the signs that are recorded in Revelation to warn us that the coming of Christ is right at the door, rather than insisting that the temple must be rebuilt before the rapture and Great Tribulation.
-And many of those signs are already being fulfilled.
+We need to focus on the signs that are recorded in Revelation to warn us that the coming of Christ is right at the door, rather than looking for the temple to be rebuilt.
+The first five trumpet warnings have already occurred.
 History is interpreting prophecy before our very eyes.
-Is your heart and your faith ready to stand up under the extreme tribulation that we will all suffer in the last days?

 No comments: